GBrachetta/boilerplate-django/README.md

     1. `pipenv install`
     2. `pipenv install --dev`

+7. If you prefer to manage your virtual environment without pipenv, you can install the requirements in your virtual environment by making use of the `requirements.txt` file provided by running `pip install -r requirements.txt`.

-7. Change the name of the app to one of your liking by running
+8. Change the name of the app to one of your liking by running

     `python manage.py rename your-desired-app-name`

-8. Delete the folder `main`, which contains the now obsolete script used to rename the project.
+9. Delete the folder `main`, which contains the now obsolete script used to rename the project.

-9. Run (if necessary) `python manage.py collectstatic`.
+10. Run (if necessary) `python manage.py collectstatic`.

-10. Create a local repository with `git init`.
+11. Create a local repository with `git init`.
 The `.gitignore` file provided is ready to ignore all the commonly ignored files.

-11. Run `python manage.py migrate` to initialize the database with the proprietary Django models.
+12. Run `python manage.py migrate` to initialize the database with the proprietary Django models.

-12. Settings are divided in the module `settings/environments`.
+13. Settings are divided in the module `settings/environments`.
 Edit these for the different environments or `settings/components/base.py` for settings common to both development and production.

-13. The `.env` file provided (`your-app-name/settings/.env`) should include your environment variables.
+14. The `.env` file provided (`your-app-name/settings/.env`) should include your environment variables.
 Change `DJANGO_ENV` to either `development` or `production` for the corresponding settings to load.

-14. Add eventual new settings in the following files:
+15. Add eventual new settings in the following files:

     1. `your-app-name/settings/components/common.py` for settings common to both development and production
     2. `your-app-name/settings/environments/development.py` for settings used during development.
     3. `your-app-name/settings/environments/production.py` for settings used for production.

-15. The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.
+16. The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.

 That's all.
 Start coding!